-These free cowl knitting patterns reformed my cowl-disliking ways… they could have you swearing off scarf knitting for good
+These free cowl knitting patterns reformed my cowl-disliking ways… they could change all your neck-warming knitting!

 Once upon a time, I did not care for cowls.

 I thought they looked a little strange, like a turtleneck sweater missing its sweater.
 Or a tied-together scarf.

 But I kept seeing knitting patterns for cowls everywhere.
 Websites.
 Newsletters.
 Catalogs.
 After a while, I wondered if I was missing something.
 Why were cowls so popular?
 Was it time for me to give them another chance?

 Advantages of Cowls over Scarves